Chapter 2

 NEWLY ERUPTED TEETH MATURE DENTITION ELDER DENTITION

-Mature dentitions acquired a bite table that integrated all the front and back teeth into one smooth curve with contours similar to the surface of a sphere with a radius of about four inches.
-This same size sphere was described by all the early dental researchers - in an antero-posterior plane by Spee, in a lateral plane by Wilson, and as a larger sphere extending up to the condyles by Bonwill.
+Mature dentitions acquired a bite table that integrated all the front and back teeth into one smooth curve with contours similar to the surface of a sphere with a four inch radius.
+This same size sphere was described by all the early dental researchers who looked at healthy natural dentitions - in an antero-posterior plane by Spee, in a lateral plane by Wilson, and as a larger sphere extending up to the condyles by Bonwill.
 Monson portrayed a portion of the same sphere as a cone with all the teeth aligned in contact at its base and with the center of the sphere located at the glabella.

-More careful analysis showed that the smooth flattened curve eventually acquired by the human bite table has helicoidal longitudinal twists like a propeller blade.48 The plane of the bite table relative to a horizontal plane is relatively steep at the central incisors and flat at the second molars.
+More careful analysis showed that the smooth flattened curve eventually acquired by the bite table in older natural dentitions has helicoidal longitudinal twists like a propeller blade.48 The plane of the bite table relative to a horizontal plane is relatively steep at the central incisors and flat at the second molars.
 At the first molars, the plane of the upper teeth slopes lingually, and at the third molars it slopes buccally.
-Contours in the lower dental arch are opposite and complementary.
-47
+Contours in the lower dental arch are opposite and complementary.47

-As the end product of a shaping process motivated by chewing, the helicoidal curve is the imprint of the functional range of motion of the mandible in the biting surfaces of the teeth.
+As the end product of a shaping process motivated by chewing, the helicoidally shaped bite table of older natural human dentitions is the imprint of the functional range of motion of the mandible in the biting surfaces of the teeth.
 Tooth structure that is in the way of these pathways is removed by attrition or minor tooth movement, and areas of the biting surfaces of teeth that are too low to support those pathways erupt further into the bite table.
-As a result, the bite table becomes a three dimensional registration of the envelope of motion acquired by the lower jawbone after the jaw muscles have overcome the resistance posed by the dentition.
+As a result, the bite table becomes a three dimensional registration of the envelope of motion acquired by the mandible after the jaw muscles have overcome the resistance posed by the dentition.
 Even the few tribes of our ancestors who experienced minimal wear still developed a bite table with helicoidal curves.

-That helicoidally curved bite platform facilitates operation of the aging jaw system.
-It enables the aging jaw muscles to fire in long steady strokes that gradually build momentum and come to a smooth end, uninterrupted by protective reflexes or co-contraction of antagonists, making fluid pressure rise and fall more gradually with each stroke.
-The wider and steadier chewing movements also maintain health at aging articular surfaces by facilitating weeping circulation and minimizing the need for extensive shock absorbing capacity.
-The more smoothly curved bite table allows a relatively quiet and smooth neuromuscular system by feeding it sensory stimuli in a uniform manner that allows easy tracking of lower jawbone position.
-Pressure passes evenly down the arch from each tooth to its neighbor, applying compressive forces that gradually rises and falls on each sensory receptor bed and allowing a simple and repetitive pattern of motor impulses to drive the system.
-As the bite and the mandibular postural position shift anteriorly with age, they lower airway resistance; just as the natural weakening of muscles at the rate of about 5% per decade makes them progressively less able to strongly pull in air.
+In the aging jaw system, the helicoidally curved bite platform enables the aging jaw muscles to fire in long steady strokes that gradually build momentum and come to a smooth end, uninterrupted by protective reflexes or co-contraction of antagonists, making fluid pressure rise and fall gradually with each stroke.
+The wider and steadier chewing movements maintain health at aging articular surfaces by facilitating weeping circulation and minimizing the need for extensive shock absorbing capacity.
+The more smoothly curved bite table maintains a quiet and smooth neuromuscular system by feeding it sensory stimuli that allow easy tracking of lower jawbone position.
+Pressure passes evenly down the arch from each tooth to its neighbor, applying compressive forces that gradually rise and fall on each sensory receptor bed and allowing a simple and repetitive pattern of motor impulses to drive the system.

 23. Mehta JD, Evans CC.
 A study of attrition of teeth in the Arkansas Indian skulls.
 Angle Orthod 1966;36(3):248-57